Assil10/Monorepo/CICD_CHECKLIST.md

 ## VI.
 Testing the Pipeline

 - [x] **Commit & Push:** Have you committed the `.github/workflows/backend-gcp-deploy.yml` file and pushed it to the `main` branch?
-- [x] **Workflow Run:** Did the GitHub Actions workflow trigger and run successfully?
+- [ ] **Workflow Run:** Did the GitHub Actions workflow trigger and run successfully?
 (Check the "Actions" tab in your GitHub repo).
-(Ran successfully after permission fix)
+  - [ ] Did the `build-and-push-gar` job complete without errors?
+  - [ ] Did the `deploy-to-cloud-run` job complete without errors?
+  - [ ] Did the `Test Deployed Service Health Endpoint` step complete without errors?
 - [ ] **Cloud Run Revision:** Does your `korpor` service in Cloud Run show a new revision deployed with the image tag matching the latest commit SHA?
-(Needs verification)
 - [ ] **Service Access:** Can you access the URL provided by Cloud Run for your `korpor` service?
-(Needs verification)
+(Verify `/health` endpoint manually too).
 - [ ] **Database Connectivity:** Does the deployed application successfully connect to the Cloud SQL database?
 (Check the logs for your `korpor` service in the Google Cloud Console for any connection errors).
-(Needs verification)
 - [ ] **Functionality:** Do the API endpoints of your deployed backend service work as expected, especially those interacting with the database?
-(Needs verification)